 The City of Pasco participated in a joint and individual city citizen participation process in the development of the Consolidated Plan and Annual Action Plans.
-Public notices were published in La Voz, a local Hispanic newspaper, and the Tri-City Herald in English and in Spanish.
-For the City of Pasco overall Citizen Participation Plan reference is made to pages 269-274 of the Consolidated Plan.
+Public notices were published in La Voz, a local Hispanic newspaper, and the Tri-City Herald.
+For the City of Pasco overall Citizens Participation Plan reference is made to pages 269-274 of the Consolidated Plan.